 (H) A majority of the voting members or their designees present at a meeting shall constitute a quorum for transacting any of the OJAB's business, with a majority vote of those members being required to make a recommendation.

 (I) The deputy director of operations of the ODRC shall develop by-laws governing, but not limited to, the following matters: appointment of members to the OJAB and their voting rights; election, terms, and duties of officers; scheduling and procedures of meetings; and establishment of committees.
 Such by-laws shall be subject to the approval of the OJAB.

 (J) The OJAB shall exercise no administrative function over the ODRC.
-The members of the OJAB shall neither receive compensation, nor expenses in attending OJAB meetings and functions.
+The members of the OJAB shall not receive compensation, but shall receive reimbursement for actual and necessary expenses incurred for official business, including expenses incurred in attending OJAB meetings and functions.